joshmorgan1000/rxrevolt-chain/docs/ARCHITECTURE.md

 │   │   ├─ request.hpp          // Parses JSON requests into objects to interact with core or other services │   │   ├─ response.hpp         // Creates a JSON response to the client from requests
 │   │   └─ service_manager.hpp  // Coordinates logic among request/response, handles RPC or REST endpoints
-│   └─ main.cpp                 // The main entry point to run the node service (separate .cpp) ├─ test/
+│   └─ main.cpp                 // The main entry point to run the node service
+├─ test/
+│   ├─ CMakeLists.txt
 │   ├─ unit/
 │   │   ├─ test_block.hpp
 │   │   ├─ test_pop_consensus.hpp